 We tend to work on spelling all the time.
 My daughter gets frustrated because spelling never seems to be a subject she can get ahead of.
 Week in and week out she has to work on it.
 There are a couple of things that we do to relieve the monotony, and I thought I would mention those this time.

-My daughter loves to play games.
+My daughter loves to play learning games.
 The more a learning activity seems like a game the better she does at it.
 Spelling City, a site I already mentioned that we use has many games, and fun learning activities like find-a-word, rhyming, and keyboarding spelling games online.